 Can I bring food items in with me while I visit the Zoo?

 Yes.
-You are welcome to bring food with you, coolers, etc. just please refrain from bringing in any glass or alcohol.
+You are welcome to bring food, coolers, etc. with you (for human consumption only), just please refrain from bringing in any glass or alcohol.
+Please do not feed any of your food to the zoo animals.
 Outdoor seating can be found at various locations around the Zoo with the main Picnic Area near the Carousel.
 View the Zoo Map.

 I lost my membership card; can I still come to the Zoo?

 Yes.
 The admissions gate has a listing of all of our members.
 Simply show a photo ID and you will be admitted.
 You will need to request a new card to use for the remainder of your membership.